abpframework/modular-monolith-demo/Shopularity/README.md

 ### Install Client-Side libraries

 Run the following command in your solution directory.
 This step is automatically done when you create a new solution, if you didn't especially disabled it.
 However, you should run it yourself if you have first cloned this solution from your source control, or added a new client-side package dependency to your solution.
+You can also run the `restore-client-packages.ps1` in the root directory which does the same.

 ```bash
 abp install-libs